johncoleman83/printf/README.md

 ## Brief Synopsis

 ``_printf()`` function takes 2 arguments: a character pointer to a string:
-``format``, and a 'variable arguments list': ``arg_list``.
-The ``match_specifier()`` function uses a struct to determine what specifier function is matched with which conversion specifier, and then returns a pointer to that function.  ``_printf()`` uses the pointer to that specifier function to call the specifier function on the next argument from the ``arg_list``.
+``format``, and a 'variable arguments list': ``arg_list``.  ``_printf()`` loops through the format string searching for a conversion specifier, which is indicated with the '%' symbol.
+If found, the ``match_specifier()`` function loops through an array of structs (contianing character and function pairs) to find the specifier function that is matched with the given conversion specifier from the format string, and then returns a pointer to that paired function.
+``_printf()`` uses the pointer to that specifier function to call the specifier function on the next argument from the ``arg_list``.
 Each specifier function writes a character one at a time as determined from the value in ``arg_list``.
 Our code writes the characters to a buffer, but it could be easily modified to write instead to standard output.
 For instances of the format string that are not specifiers (non '%' prefixed characters, whatever character is processed in the ``format`` string is written to the buffer one at a time.
 When the buffer is full or in the end of ``_printf``, the buffer is then written to standard output using ``write()`` function.

 ## File List